 8. South Bank Walk

 London is filled to the brim of things to do and there is so much more that can be explored, but 5 nights in London seemed to be the right amount of time for this big city for our family.
-I think the best advice I can give is to visit London like you will go back; try not to fill it all in and enjoy what you were able to experience.
+I think the best advice I can give is to visit London as you will go back; try not to fill it all in and enjoy what you were able to experience.
 It could also be manageable to do 4 days in London with kids too if you don’t need to worry about jetlag.

 - Travel the tube during “off-peak” hours to get cheaper fares.